 Irradiated RBCs have an expiration date of 28 days from irradiation.
 If the unit has an expiration date less than 28 days prior to irradiation the shorter date must be used.

-Washed:Certain clinical situations, including severe life threatening allergies to elements in plasma may require the use of washed RBCs and Platelets.
-The cellular products are generally resuspended in saline, with very little plasma proteins remaining.
-Washed RBCs have a 24 hour expiration date and there is red cell loss.
-The recovery and function of platelets after washing are impaired and they outdate in 4 hours.
+Washing:Certain clinical situations, including severe life-threatening allergies to elements in plasma, may require the use of washed RBCs and platelets.
+These cellular products are generally resuspended in saline, with very little plasma proteins remaining.
+Washed RBCs expire within either 24 hours (when prepared in an open system) or 2 weeks (when prepared in a closed system).
+The washing process leads to red cell loss and a corresponding (albeit relatively small) reduction in product efficacy.
+The recovery and function of platelets after washing are impaired and these products outdate in 4 hours.

 Deglycerolized RBCs: RBCs may be frozen up to 10 years when their antigen makeup is considered ‘rare’ or for other special reasons.
 When a transfusion service requests antigen-negative blood not found in readily available liquid units, frozen units may be available.
 Through a process of deglycerolization, the cells are thawed and resuspended in saline.
 Deglycerolized RBCs have a 24 hour expiration date if prepared in an open system.
 If prepared in a closed system, deglycerolized RBCs have a 2-week expiration.

 CMV-seronegative Cellular Components: CMV-seronegative cellular components are provided upon request.
 Both leukoreduced blood and CMV-seronegative blood have been shown to reduce the risk of transmitting CMV infection through transfusion.
 However, breakthrough cases have been reported using both methods.